 7. Do they sell triathlon bikes at big box retailers like Sams Clubs or Costco?

 First of all, the bikes that are sold at big box retailers are most likely good bikes.
 HOWEVER, triathlon bikes are made specifically for the triathlete.
 TruTriSports.com specializes in triathlon equipment and accessories.
-This is important that you are not only buying a triathlon bike from us, you are not only buying a triathlon bike, but you are buying the services and experience of our professional bike sales staff.
-Our bike staff will start by asking you specifics about what you are looking for, your riding style, and how you will use your bike, to ensure you make the ride decision.
+When you purchase a triathlon bike from Tru Tri Sports, you are also gaining years of experience from our professional bike sales and service staff.
+Our bike staff will start by asking you specifics about what you are looking for, your riding style, and how you will use your bike, to ensure you make the right decision.

 There is your list….so what are you waiting for?
 Give us a call or check out our collection of triathlon bikes, and start training for your next event.